ericantony195/internship-submission/README.md

 # internship-submission
 I was asked to replicate this website using HTML and CSS

-you can access the page I made by becoming an editor on my replit https://replit.com/join/rqszzaflci-ericantony
+you can view it at https://internship-submission.vercel.app

 or forking it from https://replit.com/@EricAntony/DeafeningBlissfulCron%23index.html